qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 "Bad" layers are layers that cannot be loaded.
-The default behavior of QGIS Server is to consider a whole project not available if it contains any bad layer.
+The default behavior of QGIS Server is to consider the project as not available if it contains a bad layer.

-The default behavior can be overridden by setting this variable to ``1`` or ``true``, in this case the "bad" layers will be ignored but the project will still be considered valid and available.
+The default behavior can be overridden by setting this variable to ``1`` or ``true``.
+In this case, "bad" layers will just be ignored, and the project will be considered valid and available.